The Time New England Colonized Kansas

 As you might expect, Border Ruffians didn’t take kindly to these Yankees.
 Lawrence was famously besieged by pro-slavery forces in 1856, a raid that destroyed two printing establishments and an NEEAC-operated hotel.
 So-called “Bleeding Kansas” grew so thoroughly divided that both sides wound up establishing their own, competing governments—the abolitionists operated from Topeka whilst their rivals set up shop in Pawnee.

 After many dark years marred by confusion, sectionalism, and guerilla warfare, Kansas was finally admitted to the Union on January 29, 1861.
-Thanks in no small part to Thayer and the NEEAC, she did so as a free state.
+Thanks in no small part to Thayer and the NEEAC, she came in as a free state.